 Aqua.
 She's the mage, next to a Fragile Speedster and The Big Guy.
 She ends up with the highest magic, best weapon, and the second best attack.
 However, being mage-type she still suffers from low health and defense compared to the others.
 Doesn't stop her from being the most Badass though.

 Squishy Wizard Donald too.
 The good: magic includes healing.
 The bad: he's relatively easy for the Heartless to stomp.

-Both Sora and Riku are this in Kingdom Hearts 3D, thanks to their defensive stats being absolutely pitiful compared to that of their Dream Eater allies, on top of already taking more damage than them due to the damage formulas (For instance, the Dream Eater take 50% more damage on Critical Mode, whereas Sora and Riku take three times as much).
-Their offensive stats tend to be lower, as well, but the damage formula favors them in that regard, allowing to cause far more damage than their allies.
+Both Sora and Riku are this in Kingdom Hearts 3D, thanks to their defensive stats being absolutely pitiful compared to those of their Dream Eater allies, on top of already taking more damage than them due to the damage formulas (For instance, the Dream Eater take 50% more damage on Critical Mode, whereas Sora and Riku take three times as much).
+The damage formula favors them, allowing to cause far more damage than their allies.

 Not as extreme as some of the other examples, but Geno from Super Mario RPG.
-He has got powerful physical attacks and strong non-elemental specials and good speed but joins with below average hp, and weak special attack and defence.
+He has got powerful physical attacks and strong non-elemental specials with below average hp, and weak special attack and defense.
 One can use the level-up mechanic to take away his weaknesses and turn him into a Lightning Bruiser.

 In Mario & Luigi: Bowser's Inside Story, the Daredevil Boots item practically exemplifies the trope.
 On one hand, your attack power is doubled.
 On the other hand... you die in one hit.
 Fail to dodge even the weakest Goomba and you keel over.

 Ivan from Golden Sun is the magical powerhouse of the party, and properly equipped, he can do massive physical damage, too.
-He's got the highest agility, but the lowest defense of the group.
-The game takes this a little far; He's also the most emotionally fragile party member.
+He's got the lowest defense of the group.
+The game takes this a little far; he's also the most emotionally fragile party member.